 If you’re like me, you will have a hard time getting into this book.
-It has some awkward editing, especially at the beginning, where effect comes after cause and long exposition interrupts the description of important action sequences.
+It has some awkward editing, especially at the beginning, where effect comes before cause and long exposition interrupts the description of important action sequences.
 This also makes it hard to feel anything for the characters, as the beginning relies a lot on telling instead of showing, making the characters’ motives and reactions a little unbelievable.

 These hiccups, especially at the beginning, made it hard for me to understand what was going on.
 If I were the editor*, I would have switched the order of a few sentences, asked the author to add a bit of emotion to justify the characters’ actions and reactions, and cut back on the lyrical prose, just a little bit.
 It would have made the book much more readable, and I wouldn’t have started out hating the book with so much vehemence.
 (I did hate the book, at the beginning, but more because of the editor than the author.
 This is the author’s first novel, and for that, she did a very good job.
 But parts of it needed a firmer or steadier hand by the editor.
 For example, in one scene a minor character’s gender changed three times.
 None of the other characters’ genders were fluid, and no mention of the gender change was mentioned by the other characters.
 So it’s safe to say that the gender change was editing error instead of story error.
 I’m still not sure if that character was supposed to be male, female, or something in between)